look-at-the-sky/osu-pro-cleaner/README.md

 # osu-pro-cleaner-toolkit
 suckless collection of scripts for the osu!
-Songs directory (Work In Progress)
+"Songs" directory (Work In Progress)

 # What?
 This is a collection of Windows scripts useful for anyone who wants to "clean up" the osu! song folder and recover unnecessarily used space.